geoffwi40/CleaningDataProject/README.md

 ###Summary
 As part of the cleaning data signature track from courera, the subject project is to create a tidy data set from a supplied set of less than tidy data.
-The resultant data set is the means of all measurement for each of teh participants and each activity type involved
+The resultant data set is the means of all measurement for each of the participants and each activity type involved

 For this proect the prescribed source data set is data of physical movementmeasurements from a Samsung smartphone.
 This data is suuplied by the UCI Machine learning repository